Quantifying Information Extraction using Generalized Quantum Measurements: Introduction

-These notions often overlap under certain circumstances, e.g., Boltzmann entropy defined for a general coarse-graining reduces to microcanonical entropy for energy coarse-graining~\footnote{Other examples are: i) Fundamental thermodynamic relation states that for systems in thermal equilibrium, microcanonical entropy equals Clausius entropy; ii) For typical systems---those unbounded in energy---microcanonical entropy equals Gibbs entropy in the thermodynamic limit~\cite{touchette2015equivalence}; iii) Von neumann entropy reduce to Gibbs entropy when taking a thermal ensemble; iv) Entanglement entropy of a system in equilibrium is equal to the Gibbs entropy of a subsystem~\cite{deutsch2013microscopic,popescu2006entanglement,yamaguchi2019theorems}, and so on.}.
-However, in general, since each definition corresponds to a different physical scenario it needs to be carefully applied to the problem at hand.
-Despite these subtelties, there is one common denominator to all of these entropies: An increase in every type of entropy represents loss of a \emph{specific} type of information, and a decrease represents an information gain.
-For example, thermodynamic entropies measure the loss of information about which energy eigenstate (microstate) the system is in due to an increase in energy~\footnote{Other examples are: Information-theoretic entropies measure loss of information about the state of the system due the interaction with an external system.
-Coarse-graining based entropies measure loss of information due to the state of the system evolving so that they wander into larger macrostates, whose inner structure is inaccessible by a macroscopic measurement, thus knowledge of the state of the system is being effectively lost.}.
+These notions often overlap under certain circumstances.
+For instance, Boltzmann entropy defined for a general coarse-graining reduces to microcanonical entropy for energy coarse-graining.
+In general, since each definition corresponds to a different physical scenario, it needs to be carefully applied to the problem at hand.
+Despite these subtleties, there is one common denominator to all of these entropies: An increase in every type of entropy represents loss of a \emph{specific} type of information, and a decrease represents an information gain~\footnote{Thermodynamic entropies encode information about the energy eigenstate (microstate) of the system due to an increase in energy.
+Whereas, information-theoretic entropies capture details about the state of the system due to its interaction with an external system.}.